 Any feedback you collect could be used to promote your business.
 Even if customers don’t want to share their point of view, simply being asked makes them feel valued.
 Just remember to gain permission before using any customer comments in your advertising campaigns.

 Offering thoughtful feedback to an organization takes time and effort.
 Show your customers you value their comments with another appreciation letter.

-Both positive and negative feedback deserve an appreciation letter, as both comments can teach you a valuable lesson.
+Both positive and negative feedback deserves an appreciation letter, as both comments can teach you a valuable lesson.
 Positive feedback tells you when you’re connecting with your customers and getting things right.
-Negative feedback may be even more valuable to your business.
+Negative feedback can be even more valuable to your business.
 When people criticize your business, products, services, etc, you can identify what’s not working and put strategies in place for a change.

 Regardless of the tone of the feedback, always make sure to thank customers.
 After receiving negative feedback, you should apologize that the customer’s experience was less than ideal.
 You may like to share any measures you’ll take to improve things in the future.

 For example, you could write, “Thank you for sharing your feedback about your recent experience dining in our restaurant.
 We’re sorry your steak meal didn’t meet your expectations.
-Our chef recently underwent further training, which has significantly improved the quality or our steaks.
-We would like you to see the positive changes we’ve made and enjoy a complimentary meal on us.
+Our chef recently underwent further training, which has significantly improved the quality of our steaks.
+We would like you to see the positive changes we’ve made and want you to enjoy a complimentary meal on us.
 Simply mention this letter in your booking.
 We hope to see you soon.”